YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SRCLOC, At column xxxx, line yyyy, source module zzzz

-Compile Time Error: GT.M uses this message to display the line, offset, and routine where it encountered a compile-time error. xxxx is the column. yyyy is the line number. zzzz is the routine name.
+Compile Time Error: YottaDB uses this message to display the line, offset, and routine where it encountered a compile-time error. xxxx is the column. yyyy is the line number. zzzz is the routine name.

 Action: Review the accompanying message(s) for additional information.